victorbouvet/Weather_System/README.md

 # Weather system prototype

-##### 8 hours of practical work (VHDL code, analysis of simulations, wiring and testing of the prototype) and writing of a summary report
+##### 8 hours of practical work (VHDL code, analysis of simulations, wiring and testing of the prototype) + writing of a summary report

 The prototype is an electronic system allowing the display of data from a wind vane or anemometer.